How do I get ING's additional Savings Maximiser variable rate?

 27. Member of:

-28. Minister of religion registered under Subdivision A of Division 1 of Part IV of the Marriage Act 1961
+28. Minister of religion registered under the Marriage Act 1961

-29. Notary public, including a notary public (however described) exercising functions at a place outside:
+29. Notary public, including a notary public exercising functions outside:

-30. Permanent employee of the Australian Postal Corporation with 2 or more years of continuous service who is employed in an office providing postal services to the public
+30. Permanent employee of Australia Post with 2 or more years of continuous service employed in a public postal office

 31. Permanent employee of:

-a. a State or Territory or a State or Territory authority; or
+• a State or Territory or its authority; or

-c. with 2 or more years of continuous service, other than such an employee who is specified in another item of this Part
+with 2 or more years of continuous service, not specified elsewhere in this Part

-32. Person before whom a statutory declaration may be made under the law of the State or Territory in which the declaration is made
+32. Person before whom a statutory declaration may be made under State or Territory law

 33. Police officer